microsoft/live-share/welcome/welcome-vscode.md

 It's always good to start up a conversation via voice or chat in your favorite client before joining a collaboration session since you'll obviously need to communicate to collaborate.
 In addition, the collaboration session requires the owner to be connected to the service for [a number of good reasons](../docs/getting-started.md#owners-and-participants) to operate so you'll want to check in with them.

 ### 2. Open/re-open the invite link in your web browser
-After installing Visual Studio Real-Time Collaboration for your tool, simply open (or re-open) the invite web page using the invite link your college sent you.
-You should be notified that your browser wants to launching your Visual Studio Real-Time Collaboration enabled tool and if you accept it the tool will launch and automatically start the process of joining the collaboration session.
+After installing Visual Studio Live Share for your tool, simply open (or re-open) the invite web page using the invite link your college sent you.
+You should be notified that your browser wants to launching your Visual Studio Live Share enabled tool and if you accept it the tool will launch and automatically start the process of joining the collaboration session.

-> **Troubleshooting Tip:** Be sure you've **started the tool at least once** after installing Visual Studio Real-Time Collaboration before opening/re-opening the invite page.
+> **Troubleshooting Tip:** Be sure you've **started the tool at least once** after installing Visual Studio Live Share before opening/re-opening the invite page.
 Still having trouble?
 See [manually joining](../docs/getting-started.md#manually-joining) in our docs.

 ### 3. Sign-in from within your IDE/editor